DRCUOA/rssfeeder/docs/DEVELOPMENT_STAGE_PLAN.md

 ## Stage Plan Updates

-**Note:** This plan has been updated based on Stage B1 implementation learnings.
-Several infrastructure components were implemented ahead of schedule, allowing later stages to focus on application-specific features rather than rebuilding infrastructure.
+**Note:** This plan has been updated based on Stage B1 and B2 implementation learnings.
+Several infrastructure components and advanced features were implemented ahead of schedule, allowing later stages to focus on application-specific features rather than rebuilding infrastructure.

 **Key Changes:**
-- **B15, B16, B17**: Refocused to leverage existing infrastructure
+- **B1 Updates**: B15, B16, B17 refocused to leverage existing infrastructure; D1 simplified due to existing setup automation
-- **D1**: Simplified due to existing setup automation
+- **B2 Updates**: B3, B16, B17, B18 significantly simplified due to comprehensive authentication and security infrastructure
-- **All stages**: Must integrate with established patterns for logging, error handling, and database operations
+- **All stages**: Must integrate with established patterns for logging, error handling, database operations, authentication, and validation

-**See `STAGE_PLAN_UPDATES.md` for detailed rationale and implementation patterns.**
+**See `STAGE_PLAN_UPDATES_POST_B1.md` and `STAGE_PLAN_UPDATES_POST_B2.md` for detailed rationale and implementation patterns.**

 ---